ThiagoBato/ThiagoBato/README.md

 Front-end Developer since 2012.<br />
 Experienced in React and currently expanding skills in .NET and Azure.

-📚 Graduated in Systems Analysis and Development.
+📚 Graduated in Systems Analysis and Development.<br />
 📚 Postgraduate in Software Engineering.

 - 🔭 Working at [Moka Digital](www.mokadigital.com.br)